 Candidacy Examination

-Purpose.
 The candidacy examination is a single examination consisting of two portions, written and oral, administered under the auspices of the Graduate Studies Committee in conjunction with the student’s Candidacy Examination Committee and the Graduate School.
 The purpose of the candidacy examination is to test a student’s comprehension of the field, allied areas of study, capacity to undertake independent research, and ability to think and express ideas clearly.

-Definition.
 Candidacy is defined as that period in a doctoral student’s career when they are deemed ready to undertake independent and original research resulting in a dissertation.
 Doctoral students who have advanced to candidacy by passing the written and oral portions of the candidacy examination will subsequently be termed “doctoral candidates.”

-Candidacy should be reached after doctoral students have taken enough course work to become proficient in the field of study, which is generally two to three years after starting the doctoral program.
+1. Candidacy should be reached after doctoral students have taken enough course work to become proficient in the field of study, which is generally two to three years after starting the doctoral program.
 Doctoral students who have achieved candidacy status are deemed to have:

-1. acquired the necessary advanced knowledge of the subject (normally by meeting all of the course requirements for their PhD program);
+acquired the necessary advanced knowledge of the subject (normally by meeting all of the course requirements for their PhD program);

-2. developed the needed technical skills (e.g., language, laboratory, computational) for work in the subject; and
+2. developed the technical skills needed (e.g., language, laboratory, computational) for work in the subject; and

 3. demonstrated the ability to do the research or scholarship necessary to begin work on a dissertation.

-The candidacy examination committee is composed composed of the advisor who is a faculty member with P-status in our department and at least three other authorized graduate faculty members, including one other faculty member with P-status in our department (see section 12.0 of the Graduate School Handbook for an explanation of P-status).
+The candidacy examination committee is composed of the advisor who is a faculty member with P-status in our department and at least three other authorized graduate faculty members, including one other faculty member with P-status in our department (see section 12.0 of the Graduate School Handbook for an explanation of P-status).
 Non-graduate faculty and external members may be appointed to the candidacy committee as additional external members by approval of the Graduate Studies Committee and a petition to the Graduate School.
 Because of the timeline of the candidacy examination (see table below), the final examination committee must be finalized no later than the semester before the final examination takes place.

-Format.
-The written portion of the candidacy exam consists of two components: (1) a research proposal that meets the requirements of a Doctoral Dissertation Improvement Grant (DDRIG) of the National Science Foundation (NSF); and (2) a supplementary literature review that addresses key conceptual, theoretical, topical, and methodological questions supporting the research proposal in more depth and breadth than would be possible in a ten-page NSF DDRIG proposal.
-Taken together, these two documents allow the students committee to evaluate that student’s comprehension of the field,
+The written portion of the candidacy exam consists of two components: (1) a research proposal that meets the requirements of a Doctoral Dissertation Improvement Grant (DDRIG) of the National Science Foundation (NSF) or similar fundings agency (e.g., National Institute of Health, National Institute of Justice, Wenner-Gren Foundation for Anthropological Research); and (2) a supplementary literature review that addresses key conceptual, theoretical, topical, and methodological questions supporting the research proposal in more depth and breadth than would be possible in a typical ten-page grant proposal.
+Taken together, these two documents allow the committee to evaluate the student’s comprehension of the field, allied areas of study, and the theory and methods guiding the research, as well as the student’s ability to design a rigorous project that address a research gap and advances disciplinary knowledge, and to think and express ideas clearly, both orally and in writing.
+Finally, these documents should provide solid evidence that the student is capable of undertaking the proposed independent research.

 Examples of both written portions of the candidacy exam can be obtained from the Director of Graduate Studies.

-Scheduling.
-The oral portion of the candidacy examination is held after completion of the written portion and must be completed within one month of the written portion.
+The oral portion of the candidacy examination is held after completion of the written portion and must be completed within one month of submission of the written portion.
 To schedule the oral exam, the student must submit an Application for Candidacy on GRADFORMS and have this approved by their advisor and the Director of Graduate Studies at least two weeks before the proposed date of the oral examination.
 The oral examination must take place during announced university business hours, Monday through Friday.
 Exams may be held on the Ohio State University campus or via video conference, dependent upon unanimous agreement by the student and committee.

-Doctoral candidates are responsible for making certain that committee members are on duty in the autumn or spring semester term of the candidacy examination (and not on leave or sabbatical).
+Students are responsible for making certain that committee members are on duty in the autumn or spring semester term of the candidacy examination (and not on leave or sabbatical).
 Students should avoid scheduling examinations in the summer because most faculty members are not on duty in the summer and have no obligation to participate in candidacy examinations during that time.

 Tasks for Student and Committee